mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 The client SHOULD clear its connection pool for the server.

-(See `when does a client see "not master" or "node is recovering"?`_, `use error messages to detect "not master" and "node is recovering"`_, and `Other transient errors`_.)
+(See `when does a client see "not master" or "node is recovering"?`_, `use error messages to detect "not master" and "node is recovering"`_, and `other transient errors`_.)

 Monitoring SDAM events